PMS Manager

 If you already have an existing dotfiles repository, follow these steps:

 NOTE: You may run into issues when you run "git checkout".
-You will need to resolve those before you con make sure that everything is setup correctly.
+You will need to resolve those before you can make sure that everything is set up correctly.

 Adding files is quick, just run pms dotfiles add FILE